paulpls/rpg-prototype/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-**NOTE:** All third-party libraries included in this project are subject to their own copyright and restrictions, as defined in their README or LICENSE files.
+**NOTE:** This project includes some libraries that are licensed under the GPL-compatible MIT License, and are subject to their own copyright as defined therein.
 Please review each library's license for more details.